Bruce Gaitsch

 Bruce R. Gaitsch (/ɡaɪtʃ/; born February 7, 1953) is an American guitarist, composer, and producer.
-He is best known for working with notable bands and musicians such Chicago, Peter Cetera, Madonna, and Agnetha Fältskog as a session musician and songwriter.
+He is best known for working with notable bands and musicians such as Chicago, Peter Cetera, Madonna, and Agnetha Fältskog as a session musician and songwriter.
 Gaitsch co-wrote the Madonna song "La Isla Bonita", an international #1 single that earned Gaitsch an award from the American Society of Composers, Authors and Publishers in 1987.
-He has collaborated numerous times with fellow Chicago native Richard Marx whose career he was instrumental in launching.
+He has collaborated numerous times with fellow Chicago native Richard Marx, whose career he was instrumental in launching.

-Bruce is married to singer Janey Clewer with whom he recorded several albums.
+Bruce is married to singer Janey Clewer, with whom he recorded several albums.